-If your skin is dry, you should reach for one of the moisturizers in your arsenal of products to nourish your skin and restore comfort.
-Use a daily moisturizer after cleansing or spending long hours in the sun to provide long-lasting hydration.
+If your skin is dry, you should reach for a moisturizer that will nourish your skin and restore much needed comfort, especially after cleansing or spending the day in the sun.
 We like Vichy Aqualia Thermal Rich Cream because it has Dynamic Hydration technology to help distribute and lock in water.
-As a result, your skin complexion will look fresher, more radiant and plump.

 Be Wary of Excessive Time Spent in Air-Conditioning

 If you think heaters are the only artificial air source that can visibly dry out your skin, think again.
 Air conditioners can suck the moisture and humidity out of the air, which may lead to dry-looking skin in summer.
 If you can’t avoid them, just make sure to keep your skin moisturized before and after coming into contact with them.

 Hydrate With a Face Mask

 Embrace Face Mists

 Moisturizers and face masks are great for adding moisture to the skin’s surface, but have you ever tried incorporating a hydrating facial mist into your daily routine?
-Many people dismiss facial mists as an unnecessary skin-care buy, but they can breathe new life into dry-looking skin.
-Two of our favorites are the Kiehl’s Cactus Flower & Tibetan Ginseng Hydrating Mist and the Mario Badescu Facial Spray With Aloe, Herbs & Rosewater.
-Mists are a refreshing pick-me-up to awaken the appearance of lackluster skin.
+We love using either the Thayers Alcohol-Free Witch Hazel Facial Mist or the Tower 28 SOS Daily Facial Rescue Spray for a midday pick-me-up to awaken the appearance of lackluster skin.

 Reach for Aloe Vera